lordfeck/rsru/README.md

 - a screenshot showcase of your favourite desktops
 - a photo gallery
 - a listing of your favourite albums by genre with copious notes glorifying your pristine music taste
+- a list of your favourite books or places to visit
+- a news section for your website
 - or just copy me and build an index of weird and wonderful websites you've discovered

 **Anything** is possible when you tweak the template files and the keywords.
 Then RSRU can do all the hard work of building the website for you.